Out Of The Dark

 Scarlet growls and smashes a fist into her open hand, and stalks off.

 Jake turns to the others.
 “So, anybody else have any big plans once we’re back home?”

 * * *

-As Jake predicted, they reach the small walled town of Thistledown an hour after the sun has sunk below the shoulder of the Gods’ Wall in the west.
-They left this same town early the previous morning to climb to the ruined fortress, which sits somewhere out of sight on the slopes above and behind them.
+As Jake predicted, they reach the small walled town of Thistledown late in the day, an hour after the sun has sunk below the shoulder of the Gods’ Wall in the west.
+They left this same town early the morning before last to climb to the ruined fortress, which sits somewhere out of sight on the slopes above and behind them.

 Scarlet walks ahead, moving with purpose, muscles tensed like vipers ready to strike out.
 There is a slight chance, one which they discussed as they wound their way down from the heights, that Harriet Swordsteel and the other Darkblades might still in the town of Thistledown.
 Assuming they escaped the collapse of the Sun King’s tomb (“They did,” growls Scarlet), they would have likely come down the mountain the previous evening, while the companions were escaping through the caverns.
 They would have presumably spent the night somewhere in Thistledown.